iosifache/CrowdTrace/server/README.md

 ## How to run :running:
 * source ./workenv/bin/activate ( e cam degeaba workenv asta oricum :D)
 * python ./db_scan_test.py 100 0.0008 3 (should plot clusters on a map)
-* python ./databse.py 3  0.0008 3 0 (updates points and cluster in firebase)
+* python ./databse.py 3  0.0008 3 0 (updates points and cluster in firebase) :fire:
 <br>database.py arguments:
     - first : refresh database rate in seconds
     - second : distance between two points to be consider in the same cluster